Applications for the 2021-22 Health Care Ethics Internship now are closed.

 The students report a tremendous increase in respect for nurses and doctors.
 "The doctors showed me that there are many doctors who care and want to help," said one participant.
 "They treated me like I had credibility and could also one day be a doctor."
 During their rotations the students' interactions with staff foster a two-way exchange about ethical issues, benefiting both parties.

-For more information about the internship, please contact Ryvenna Lewis at email@example.com.
+For more information about the internship, please contact Dr. Charles Binkley at firstname.lastname@example.org.